jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (a) the person was disqualified from holding or obtaining a driver licence authorising the person to drive that vehicle; or (b) the person's driver licence is for the time being suspended or was revoked; or (ba) in the case of a person who is the holder of an alcohol interlock licence, the person operated that vehicle contrary to the conditions of that licence; or
-  (c) in the case of a person who was previously forbidden to drive because the person was an unlicensed driver or his or her driver licence had expired, the person did not hold a driver licence; or
+  (c) in the case of a person who was previously forbidden to drive because the person was an unlicensed driver or their driver licence had expired, the person did not hold a driver licence; or
   (d) the person, if they had previously been convicted of 2 or more offences against any of sections 56(1) and (2), 57, 57AA, 57A(1), 57B(1), 57C(1), 58(1), 60(1), and 61(1) and (2) within the last 4 years,—
     (i) had a breath alcohol concentration exceeding 400 micrograms of alcohol per litre of breath; or (ii) had a blood alcohol concentration exceeding 80 milligrams of alcohol per 100 millilitres of blood; or